Osaka, Williams and Carazio in the semi-finals

 sIrina Williams came close to achieving the most important record in a Grand Slam tournament.
-The long-running world number one moved to the semi-finals of the Australian Open tennis tournament for the ninth time on Tuesday with a remarkable 6: 3, 6: 3 score over Simona Halep from Romania, so she still has a chance to win her 24th title in one of the four tournaments.
-Major.
+The long-running world number one moved to the semi-finals of the Australian Open tennis tournament for the ninth time on Tuesday with a fantastic score of 6: 3, 6: 3 over Simona Halep of Romania, so she still has a chance to win her 24 Grand Slam tournament.
 The 39-year-old last won the Grand Slam in Melbourne in 2017 and has since chased the record for Australian Margaret Court, which has been sparking controversy over anti-gay and lesbian statements.

 “It was the best game she had played in this tournament so far.
 After her success in the previous finalists, Halep said,“ I knew I had to get better. ”Only at the start of the second set did the seven-time winner go through a small period of weakness, then dominate the seed Second in the world for its tennis power.